 I very recently had occasion to be all night in A&E and, quite honestly, it was the most chaotic I have ever seen it.
 I won’t delve into the details as to why I was there, as they are personal, but I would like to relate the experience nonetheless.

-The waiting room was packed, people were on beds in corridors, extremely sick people were sent out into the waiting area as there wasn’t enough trolley space in the A&E, several people were projectile vomiting, several more were crying their eyes out, and in the middle of it all was an extremely drunk woman shouting and roaring at all the doctors and nurses as if they were all somehow complicit in a plot to lock her away so that she would never be seen again.
+The waiting room was packed, people were on beds in corridors, extremely sick people were sent out into the waiting area as there wasn’t enough trolley space in the A&E, several people were projectile vomiting, several more were crying their eyes out, and in the middle of it all was an extremely drunk woman shouting and roaring at all the doctors and nurses as if they were all somehow complicit in a plot to lock her away so that she would never be seen by anybody ever again.

 Doctors, nurses, and porters, were comprised of all shapes and sizes and all sorts of nationalities and religions and, quite honestly, they were, each and every one of them, the finest examples of humanity I have witnessed in quite some time.
 United towards a common cause, all of them exhibited extraordinary caring, patience and kindness which is no small thing amidst the chaos they were surrounded by.
 It was truly inspiring apart from the habit of one that annoyed me profusely by calling everyone “darlin”.